 Oh, and if you aren’t sure whether your pitch has nailed it or not, then – trust me – your pitch hasn’t nailed it.

 We’ve got some great suggestions for how to develop and improve your core ideas right here.
+And if you want help writing your cover letter and synopsis, why not try our agent submission pack review.

 Jericho Writers is a global membership group for writers, providing everything you need to get published.
 Keep up with our news, membership offers, and updates by signing up to our newsletter.
 For more writing articles take a look at our blog page or join our free writer’s community.